nustechnology/technical-notes/some-useful-features-in-new-js.md

 This feature that allows you to work with strings in a novel way compared to ES5 and below.

-The syntax at a first glance is very simple, just use backticks instead of single or double quotes:
+The syntax is very simple, just replace single or double quotes by backticks:

 ```
 const a_string = `something`
 ```

-Template literals can contain placeholders — which are indicated as `${expression}`.
-This syntax allows us to put not just variable but any code expression in it.
+Template literals can contain placeholders - `${expression}`.
+This syntax allows us to put not only variable but also code expression in it.

 ```
 let welcome = "Hello " + (isWorld ?
 "World" : "me");